-Roz Baker has represented the people of Maui County in the Hawai’i State Legislature for almost 20 years, serving in a variety of leadership positions.
-She currently represents residents of South and West Maui (reapportioned as Hawai’i’s new 6th District) and is Chair of the Senate Commerce and Consumer Protection Committee.
+Roz has represented the people of Maui County in the Hawai‘i State Legislature for over 25 years serving in a variety of leadership positions.
+Currently, she is Chair of the Senate Commerce, Consumer Protection, and Health Committee.

 Roz has been a long-time advocate for issues that affect the quality of life for the average person including: